chluebi/conundrum/site/content/posts/Thecuboidshapeofrules.md

 # Free lunches is not more than zero
-My point is not the solutions are hard, but rather that when we define rules in general, especially when by committee we tend to hold ourselves to the list of rules that are only rarely interlinked.
+My point is not the solutions are hard, but rather that when we define rules in general, especially when by committee, we tend to hold ourselves to the list of rules that are only rarely interlinked.

 This makes a lot of social sense.
 It draws a bunch of really nice borders you can show people stepped over.
 Any convoluted formula may require a convoluted explanation of a rulebreak and more competent enforcers.
 Nobody likes being in a community where the rules are nebulous.
 Plus how do you even calculate with social concepts like harassment/insults.